 Functional Medicine is a science-based and patient-centred approach to health care that seeks to discover how and why illness occurs.
 Complex, chronic health problems require a thorough investigation of body systems and a multi-layered approach to achieve better health.
 Instead of disease as the point of focus, Functional Medicine addresses the inter-connecting genetic, biochemical, and lifestyle factors that underlie disease and dysfunction in order to treat the cause, not just the symptoms.
-This approach delivers the ultimate in personalised health care with nutritional therapy and lifestyle modifications as core features.
+This approach is delivered with nutritional therapy and lifestyle modifications as core features.

 The Essentials Explained

 Metabolism refers to how our body converts food into energy, and Biochemistry refers to the chemical compounds and processes within the body.
 What we consume through food and drink has a profound influence on our Biochemistry and Metabolism, with nutrients playing a vital role in cell health and function.
 A personalised biochemical analysis can be gained by thorough history and examination, nutrition analysis, food and environmental allergy and sensitivity testing, stool analysis, immune and hormonal testing, and genetic testing.